FFA(LOCAL) - STUDENT WELFARE: WELLNESS AND HEALTH SERVICES

 - The District shall encourage parents to support their children's participation, to be active role models, and to include physical activity in family events.

 - The District shall encourage students, parents, staff, and community members to use the District's recreational facilities, such as tracks, playgrounds, and the like, that are available outside of the school day.
 [See GKD]

 The District establishes the following goals to create an environment conducive to healthful eating and physical activity and to promote and express a consistent wellness message through other school-based activities:

-- The District shall allow sufficient time for students to eat meals in facilities that are clean, safe, and comfortable.
+- The District shall allow sufficient time for students to eat meals in cafeteria facilities that are clean, safe, and comfortable.

 - The District shall promote wellness for students and their families at suitable District and campus activities.

 - The District shall promote employee wellness activities and involvement at suitable District and campus activities.

 The Superintendent shall oversee the implementation of this policy and the development and implementation of the wellness plan and appropriate administrative procedures.